 Flood outlook bulletin issued for Bracebridge

-BRACEBRIDGE, ON (March 14, 2025) – The Ministry of Natural Resources (MNR) has issued a Flood Outlook bulletin for Bracebridge-Minden-Parry Sound District in effect until March 21.
+BRACEBRIDGE, ON (March 13, 2026) – The Ministry of Natural Resources (MNR) has issued a Flood Outlook bulletin for Bracebridge-Minden-Parry Sound District in effect until Friday, March 20 for the Muskoka River Watershed and Black River.
 Runoff to local lakes and rivers is anticipated to increase significantly.
-As a result, water levels and river flows are expected to rise with increased runoff.
+A flood outlook gives early notice of the potential for flooding based on weather forecasts calling for heavy rain, snow melt, high winds or other conditions.

 Current Conditions

-Property owners that have been affected by high water and flow conditions in the past should continue to take necessary action to protect and secure vulnerable property in proximity to rivers and lakes and closely monitor developing conditions.
-Lower-lying portions of known flood-prone areas may be impacted to various degrees.
+Lower-lying portions of known flood-prone areas may be impacted to various degrees as runoff from rainfall and melting snow enter watercourses.
+Residents that have been affected by high water and flow conditions in the past should continue to take necessary action to protect/secure any vulnerable property in proximity to rivers and lakes and closely monitor developing conditions.

 Flood Preparedness and Safety Tips